glpi-project/doc/source/modules/assets/tabs/connexions.rst

 From an element other than a computer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add a connexion, select the computer in the dropdown list presented at top of the table.
+To add a connection, select the computer in the drop-down list presented at top of the table.

 .. image:: /modules/assets/images/connexions_monitor_list.png
-   :alt: List of connexions
+   :alt: List of connections
    :align: center

-If this case, the connexion can only be made to a single computer.
+If this case, the connection can only be made to a single computer.
 The table will list the name of this computer as well as its serial and inventory numbers.

 .. note::
-   The deletion of a connexion can be made from the entry of each connected hardware (tab `Connexions`) via mass actions.
+   The deletion of a connection can be made from the entry of each connected hardware (tab `Connections`) via mass actions.

 .. note::

-   Every deletion or addition of a connexion is recorded in the history of the computer.
+   Every deletion or addition of a connection is recorded in the history of the computer.

 .. note::

-   If using native inventory or third-party inventory tool, the connexions informations can be automaticaly imported and updated.
+   If using native inventory or third-party inventory tool, the connections informations can be automatically imported and updated.